Epicodus-Curriculum/intro-full-stack/0_5_vs_code_live_share.md

 ## 	Collaborate with Live Share

-Since **Live Share** is a well supported tool of VS Code, let’s learn how to use Live Share by looking at the documentation.
+Since **Live Share** is a well supported tool of VS Code, let's learn how to use Live Share by looking at the documentation.

 Work through the steps on this page: [Collaborate with Live Share](https://code.visualstudio.com/learn/collaboration/live-share).
 By the end of this page you should successfully be able to start and join a **Live Share** session.